Best LinkedIn Outreach Strategy – Guide to One Lead a Day

 10 Follow-up templates

-1.Hi {first Name}, {custom Intro} After reading that you’re working on {specific project responsibility} for {type_of_client}, I’d like to find out how you’re dealing with {current pain point}.
-My company is working on new ways to handle {unique benefit} for {customer type}, but I’m curious to hear what’s been working for {Company} lately if you’re open to exchanging ideas around {pain point}.
+My company is working on new ways to handle {{unique benefit}} for {{customer type}}, but I’m curious to hear what’s been working for {{Company}} lately if you’re open to exchanging ideas around {{pain point}}.
 How’s Thursday or Friday looking to connect?

-2. {first name}, probably should have shared this link with you in my last message: LINK HERE (Shows you how this may help you with {BENEFIT} in {TIME FRAME.)
-Any interest to explore this further?
+2. {{first name}}, probably should have shared this link with you in my last message: LINK HERE {{Shows you how this may help you with {{BENEFIT}} in {{TIME FRAME.}} Any interest to explore this further?

-3.(first name) good to connect, By the way, congrats on your new role at (company name.)
+3.{{first name}} good to connect, By the way, congrats on your new role at {{company name.}}

-4. Good to connect (first name).
+4. Good to connect {{first name}}.
 By the way, what are your favorite hiking spots these days?
-Saw you’re in charge of account management, do you also handle clip reports (to keep clients updated?)
-Or am I way off?
+Saw you’re in charge of account management, do you also handle clip reports {{to keep clients updated?}} Or am I way off?

-5. {first name}, good to connect.
+5. {{first name}}, good to connect.
 By the way, happy to give you an intro to anyone in my network now that we’re connected.
-I’ve been doing some research on (XYZ) (We provide (what your company does.)
-Since we’re newly connected, I’d like to share this post with you: (Share a link that’s helpful from your website.)
-P.S.
-It explains (XYZ)
+I’ve been doing some research on {{XYZ)}}.

-6. Hi {first name}, If you could help {company name} with (XYZ) would that be worth a short conversation?
-I’m asking because of XYZ.
+6. Hi {{first name}}, If you could help {{company name}} with {{pain point}} would that be worth a short conversation?
+I’m asking because of {{ XYZ }}.
 Worth a short conversation?

-7. Thanks for connecting (first name).
+7. Thanks for connecting {{first name}}.
 I’d love to connect outside of LinkedIn too.
-Very curious to hear about where you get most of your (XYZ).
+Very curious to hear about where you get most of your {{XYZ}}.
 What does your calendar look like over the next week or two to connect?
-PS: For background, my company does (XYZ).
+PS: For background, my company does {{XYZ}}.

-8. Hi (first name) Thanks for connecting.
-We just opened our (discuss in short what your company does) I’d like to share some details about this opportunity with you.
-What’s your best email? (your name)
+8. Hi {{first name}} Thanks for connecting.
+We just opened our {{discuss in short what your company does}} I’d like to share some details about this opportunity with you.
+What’s your best email?

-9. (first name) (Add a custom intro sentence) My company is looking to invest in XYZ.
+9. {{first name}} {{Add a custom intro sentence}} My company is looking to invest in {{XYZ}}.
 Ps: For background, we have X + years in the industry.
-We have already purchased from companies such as XYZ
+We have already purchased from companies such as {{example companies}}.

-10. (First name) There is an upcoming webinar next month on XYZ.
-It’s invite-only and specifically for leaders in the (XYZ space).
 In fact, I’m sure you already know some executives in the group.
 What’s the best way to arrange a short conversation over the next few days?

 Step 5: Use a “low commitment” Call to Action (CTA):